sa-ra-ja/Smart-Home/README.md

 # SMART HOME USING IOT AND EMBEDDED SYSTEMS

-This Smart Home IoT project aims to make humane tasks automatic and adaptive to our personal preferences with consideration for security and risks conserns.
+This Smart Home IoT project aims to make repeatative & mundane tasks automatic and adaptive to our personal preferences with consideration for security and risks conserns.